-Katie and Tom are a lovely couple who I’ve had the pleasure of meeting on a couple of occasions.
-The last time we met was to do a pre-wedding photo shoot in Katie’s home town of North Berwick.
+Katie and Tom are fun to photograph and whom I’ve had the pleasure of meeting on a couple of occasions.
+The last time we met was for our pre-wedding photography session in Katie’s hometown of North Berwick.
 I’m not sure how they managed it, but Katie and Tom somehow managed to ensure the weather was amazing during both of my photo shoots.
-Really quite weird, consider how awful the weather was either side of our meetings!
+Really quite weird, considering how awful the weather was either side of our meetings!

 This was my first ever commission to shoot Dunglass Estate wedding photos.
 Set in acres of beautiful private grounds, Dunglass Collegiate Church is a beautiful semi-ruined building, the perfect romantic setting for a wedding.

-Tom is an Englishman who really got into the spirit of a Scottish wedding, with all the guys wearing traditional highland kilt outfits and really looking the part.
+Tom is an Englishman, but in spite of this became a token Scotsman for the day with all the guys wearing traditional highland kilt outfits and really looking the part.
 His beautiful bride Katie looked beautiful as she made her way down the stairs of the house before being escorted arm in arm with her proud dad across to the church.

 I spent most of the rest of the afternoon capturing natural, candid photos of the guests enjoying themselves, followed by beautiful contemporary wedding photos of the newly-weds.

-It was dark by the time the evening celebrations started, and there was time for me to capture a few photos of the newly-weds in and around the church, just using a single off camera flash for dramatic lighting.
+It was dark by the time the evening celebrations started, and there was time for me to shoot a few creative pictures of the newly-weds in and around the church, just using a single off-camera flash for dramatic lighting.

-My day ended with coverage of the newly-weds cutting their cake, followed by the first few dances.
+I ended my coverage of this marvellous wedding day by photographing the newly-weds cutting their wedding cake, followed by ceilidh dancing.
 I usually stay until the end of the first three dances, however, the atmosphere was brilliant and I was getting some really good photos, so I ended up staying until the end of the fifth or sixth dance!

-An amazing wedding day in a beautiful venue.
+An amazing Dunglass Estate wedding day – it’s such a beautiful venue.
 Congratulations to Katie and Tom!

-I’d like to share a few of my favourite photos from this Dunglass Estate wedding day.
-Enjoy!
+Some of my favourite images from this Dunglass Estate wedding day are shared below.